 In 2001, NAMMCO’s Scientific Committee noted that the abundance of grey seals around Iceland had declined sharply, while there were apparent increases in grey seal abundance in other areas (NAMMCO 2001).
 Grey seal abundances are often evaluated by determining the number of pups born in a season, usually using aerial surveys.
 This can either be used as an index of total population abundance or the latter can be estimated from pup production via numerical modelling.
 Ongoing research has been addressing the best way to obtain viable population estimates from pup counts, for example using a Bayesian model approach (Øigård et al. 2012).

 A programme for estimating the abundance of grey seals in the Faroe Islands started in summer 2018, visiting all islands except Suðuroy and using both boats and drone footage (National Progress Report Faroe Islands 2018).
 During the summer of 2019, the total shoreline of the archipelago was surveyed by boat (with the exception of the east side of Suðuroy), and all seals hauled-out and in the water were counted.
 Each island was visited 1–3 times and in high-density areas, footage captured by drone was used to improve accuracy (National Progress Report Faroe Islands 2019).
-In 2020, there are plans to expand this study to include camera traps and satellite tracking, in order to further improve the accuracy of the estimate.

 The latest aerial census to estimate the current status of the Icelandic grey seal population was conducted in 2017, with the analyses published in 2019 (Granquist & Hauksson 2019).
 The total population size was estimated to be 6269 (95% CI: 5375–7181).
 Breiðafjörður was the most important pupping area in Iceland, with 58% of the total pup production in 2017.